pypm/home/docs/studies/usa20211219/index.md

 Doubling times of 2-3 days are found in many jurisdictions.

-For several US states, omicron produces most of the cases resulting in significant increases the the growth rates of cases.
+For several US states, omicron produces most of the cases resulting in significant increases in case growth rates.
-Unlike earlier reports  posted on this site, only a subset of states are included in this report, namely those with an apparant omicron signature in their case data.
+Unlike earlier studies posted on this site, only a subset of states are included in this report, namely those with an apparant omicron signature in their case data.